 The result of De la Torre’s intriguing visual experiment calls into question the application of artificial intelligence to the search for extra-terrestrial intelligence (SETI) where advanced and ancient technological civilizations may exist but be beyond our comprehension or ability to detect.

 Ceres, although the largest object in the main asteroid belt, is a dwarf planet.
 It became famous a few years ago for one of its craters: Occator, where some bright spots were observed, leading to all manner of speculations.
 The mystery was solved when NASA’s Dawn probe came close enough to discover that these bright spots originated from volcanic ice and salt emissions.

-Researchers from the University of Cadiz (Spain) have looked at one of these spots, called Vinalia Faculae, and have been struck by an area where geometric shapes are ostensibly observable.
+Researchers from the University of Cadiz (Spain) have looked at one of these spots, called Vinalia Faculae (image above), and have been struck by an area where geometric shapes are ostensibly observable.
 This peculiarity has served them to propose a curious experiment: to compare how human beings and machines recognize planetary images.
-The ultimate goal was to analyse whether artificial intelligence (AI) can help discover ‘technosignatures’ of possible extra-terrestrial civilizations.
+The ultimate goal was to analyze whether artificial intelligence (AI) can help discover ‘technosignatures’ of possible extra-terrestrial civilizations.

 “We weren’t alone in this, some people seemed to discern a square shape in Vinalia Faculae, so we saw it as an opportunity to confront human intelligence with artificial intelligence in a cognitive task of visual perception, not just a routine task, but a challenging one with implications bearing on the search for extraterrestrial life (SETI), no longer based solely on radio waves,” explains Gabriel G. De la Torre.